Health and Travel Alerts Learn More Left arrow

 Six-toed cat

 Also visible are some 60 descendants of Snow White, a six-toed cat gifted to Hemingway.
-About half the kitties have six toes; you’ll see them around the grounds of the house.
+About half the kitties have six toes; you’ll see them all around the grounds of the house.
+Seeing them is one of the most unique things to do in Key West.

 You learn about the house, the Hemingways, and their lives in Key West on the 20-30 minute guided tour.
 At the house, Hemingway completed such well-known works as The Snows of Kilimanjaro and Death in the Afternoon.